After a wonderful trip a few weeks ago, I have some important news: the Isle Of Mull might just be my new favourite place in Scotland!

 Staffa is one of the coolest places I’ve ever visited.
 Its iconic basalt columns make it incredibly unique, photogenic, and above all else a geological wonder.
 The main attraction is the mystical Fingal’s Cave, but little did I know that Staffa is so much more than just a cave!

 Walking along basalt on the most unique terrain I’ve ever seen?!
 I LOVE IT.
-It really reminded me of the Giant’s Causeway in Northern Ireland – which I haven’t been to – and I’m pretty sure it’s the only place like this in Scotland.
-The fact there’s an entire volcanic island here made of hexagonal basalt is just awesome.
+It really reminded me of the Giant’s Causeway in Northern Ireland – in fact, I much prefer Staffa – and I’m pretty sure it’s the only place like this in Scotland.
+The fact there’s an entire volcanic island here made of hexagonal basalt is just mindblowing.

 I don’t know why, but I wasn’t expecting to walk along the side of the island, on terrain like this, to get to the cave.
 I think because everyone just posts photos of Fingal’s Cave, I assumed that the boat parks up right outside the cave and you go in and that’s that!
 Which would be awesome – but this?
 SO MUCH BETTER.